-In fact, some of the American Civil War’s most inspired (not to mention peculiar) weaponry came from Southern mills, armories and workshops.
-Submarines, steam-powered cannons and landmines were just a few of the rebellion’s more ambitious inventions.
+In fact, some of the American Civil War’s most inspired (and peculiar) weaponry came from Southern mills, armouries and workshops.
+Submarines, steam-powered cannons and land mines were just a few of the rebellion’s more ambitious inventions.
 And then there was the “coal torpedo” – an ingenious, if not devious, ‘improvised explosive device’ pioneered by a 42-year-old Confederate spy named Thomas Edgeworth Courtenay.

 A Nasty Surprise

-An artillery foundry in Richmond was set up in January of 1864 to manufacture the weapons by the dozen.
-Confederate saboteurs were to plant the bombs, also known as “infernal machines”, into Yankee coal stockpiles where they would eventually be shoveled unwittingly into fireboxes aboard Union steam-powered warships.
+An artillery foundry in Richmond was set up in January of 1864 to manufacture the bombs,also known as “infernal machines,” by the dozen.
+Confederate saboteurs were sent out with orders to secretly drop the weapons into Yankee coal stockpiles where it was hoped they’d eventually be shovelled unwittingly into fireboxes aboard Union steam-powered warships.
 Although the tiny charges were far too small to destroy an enemy vessel outright, a blast by one could potentially rupture a ship’s water boiler causing a catastrophic secondary explosion.

 Courtenay recommended distributing the weapons throughout the North via agents, but also suggested lacing smugglers’ coal shipments with a number of the tiny surprises and then permitting the vessels to be caught while running Yankee blockades of the Confederate coastline.
 The Union would then impound the coal and add it to its own reserves.